Property and Evidence Unit#

 Claiming/Release of Property#

 Releasing property in a timely manner is a primary objective for the Property & Evidence Unit.
 A letter/postcard will be sent to the owner when the property can be claimed provided the Unit has the correct address on file.
-Any property not claimed within the specified number of days on the notification (30-60 days depending on property type) will be considered abandoned and disposed of accordingly.
+Any property not claimed within 30 days will be considered abandoned and disposed of accordingly.

 All releases are done by appointment only as there may be additional steps needed for the Evidence Unit to be able to release the property.